-I. Introduction
+Introduction

-1. The Africa, Indian Ocean, Mediterranean and South China Sea preparatory meeting for the Midterm review of the SAMOA Pathway was held in Mauritius from 23-25 May, 2017.
+The Atlantic, Indian Ocean, Mediterranean and South China Sea preparatory meeting for the Midterm review of the SAMOA Pathway was held in Mauritius from 23-25 May, 2018.

-2. The meeting held five sessions.
-Session 1 on country presentations on progress of implementing the SAMOA Pathway was chaired by Jagdish D. Koonjul, Permanent Representative of Mauritius to the United Nations; Session 2 on possible regional approaches to implementation of the SAMOA Pathway in the AIMS group was chaired by Azeema Adam, Envoy on Financing for Development, Maldives; Session 3 on means of implementation was chaired by Fatouma Abdallah Office of the Vice President; Session 4 toward a regional coordinating mechanism to support implementation of the SAMOA Pathway was chaired by Maria Antonieta Pinto Lopes D'Alva, Counsellor, Permanent Mission of Guinea-Bissau to the United Nations; and Session 5 which was split into: (i) consideration and adoption of the regional report on the implementation of the SAMOA Pathway and (ii) consideration and adoption of the regional report on the implementation of the SAMOA Pathway and the SAMOA Pathway, both of which were chaired by Jagdish D. Koonjul, Permanent Representative of Mauritius to the United Nations.
+The meeting held five sessions.
+Session 1 on country presentations on progress of implementing the SAMOA Pathway was chaired by H.E.
+Mr. Jagdish D. Koonjul, Permanent Representative of Mauritius to the United Nations; Session 2 on possible regional approaches to implementation of the SAMOA Pathway in the AIMS group was chaired by Azeema Adam, Envoy on Financing for Development, Maldives; Session 3 on means of implementation was chaired by Fatouma Abdallah Office of the Vice President, Comoros; Session 4 toward a regional coordinating mechanism to support implementation of the SAMOA Pathway was chaired by Maria Antonieta Pinto Lopes D'Alva, Counsellor, Permanent Mission of Guinea-Bissau to the United Nations; and Session 5 which was split into: (i) consideration and adoption of the regional report on the implementation of the SAMOA Pathway and (ii) consideration and adoption of the regional report on the SAMOA Pathway, both of which were chaired by H.E.
+Mr. Jagdish D. Koonjul, Permanent Representative of Mauritius to the United Nations.

-3. The text of the decisions adopted by the Meeting is contained in annex I. The Chair's summary of the Meeting is contained in annex II
+The Outcome Document adopted by the Meeting is contained in annex I. The list of participants of the Meeting is contained in annex II

-II.
 Opening of the Meeting